 You might be wondering why honey and maple syrup make the list of healthy non-perishable foods but these natural sweeteners are both sources of trace minerals and contain health-promoting properties.
 Unlike refined sugar, maple syrup contains many trace minerals including manganese, zinc, and iron, while honey is well known for its natural anti-bacterial and anti-microbial benefits thanks to its antioxidant properties.
 (11)(12)(13) Unopened, raw honey will keep indefinitely, while 100% pure maple syrup will keep for 1 year unopened in the pantry, 1 year opened in the refrigerator, and indefinitely in the freezer.
 (14)

 13. Dried Herbs, Spices & Salt

-The downside of many non-perishable food items is that they lack flavour, so keeping a pantry well stocked with dried herbs and spices is a great way to ensure that you can easily add a quick boost of flavour.
-Although herbs and spices do lose their flavour over time and don’t last forever, whole spices will stay fresh for about 4 years, ground spices for about 2 to 3 years and dried herbs for 1 to 3 years.
-(15) Real salt without additives, such as rock salt or sea salt, is an essential source of nutrition to any whole foods diet, providing essential minerals and electrolyte, and will never go bad.
+The downside of many non-perishable food items is that they lack flavor, so keeping a pantry well stocked with dried herbs and spices is a great way to ensure that you can easily add a quick boost of flavor.
+Although herbs and spices do lose their flavor over time and don’t last forever, whole spices will stay fresh for about 4 years, ground spices for about 2 to 3 years, and dried herbs for 1 to 3 years.
+(15) Real salt without additives, such as rock salt or sea salt, is an essential source of nutrition to any whole foods diet, providing essential minerals and electrolytes, and will never go bad.
 (16)

 14. Dark Chocolate